 Don't forget to look into these potential sources of financial help:

-- Québec Pension Plan Death Benefit: A one-time payment of up to $2,500 to the estate of the deceased pension fund contributor.
+- Québec Pension Plan Death Benefit: A one-time payment of up to $2,500 to the estate of the deceased pension plan contributor.

-- Canada Pension Plan (CPP) Death Benefit: Similar to Québec Death Benefit for residents outside of Québec.
+- Canada Pension Plan (CPP) Death Benefit: Similar to the Québec death benefit, for residents outside of Québec.

 - Last Post Fund: For eligible Veterans, this non-profit organization provides financial assistance for funeral and burial services.